 On delicately-balanced swimming jigs, the perfect placement of each strand, plus the overall lighter, thinner skirt does not affect or influence the upright balance of a swimming jig as much as bulkier standard skirts that could make a swimming jig run lopsided.

-The same can be said for a fineese stlye spinnerbait or a deep-running spinnerbait.
+The same can be said for a finesse style spinnerbait or a deep-running spinnerbait.
 The streamlined skirt with thinner strands has a smaller overall look and less water resistance.

-Bluegill Thin Cut (top) compared to full-size Bluegill Hole In One (bottom).
+5" Thin Strand Hole In One (top) compared to full-size 5" Hole In One (bottom).

 Hole-In-One Hub Technology.
 This may be a little confusing, but both the Bluegill Thin Cut and the full-size Bluegill Hole In One, they both have hole in one hub technology.
 So the Bluegill Thin Cut is a hole-in-one skirt too.
 Each strand is locked perfectly in place with a thin clear application of silicone adhesive sandwiched in between an inner core collar and outer band collar.
 It's hard to see there's any glue, but it's there, which is especially important to lock and keep the strands from getting pulled out of place.
 The inner collar is flanged on both ends to make the bloom-like flare you see where both sides of the strands flare off the collar.
 A lot of anglers favor this flared bloom to the skirt, feeling it gives more action as opposed to the traditional flat, straight banded skirt.

-7" Skirts for BIG Jigs, Spinnerbaits and Buzzbaits
+7" Pike Skirts for BIG Jigs, Spinnerbaits and Buzzbaits

 These 7" skirts are of a similar style to our standard size Hole In One skirts.
 They feature long, big, wide strands, bulky profiles - and are made of silicone rubber.